consumerio/api.consumernotebook.com/api.rst

 https://api.consumernotebook.com/v1/products/
 =============================================

-Returns all products in the user"s account.
+Returns all products in the user"s account, ordered by when they were last modified.

 **Method**: GET

 ========= ======== ======================================================
 Argument  Type
 ========= ======== ======================================================
-page      integer  A page of 20 Products. from_date datetime Return only products added after this time to_date   datetime Return only products created before this time
+page      integer  A page of 20 Products.
+Defaults to 1. from_date datetime Return only products modified after this time to_date   datetime Return only products modified before this time
 ========= ======== ======================================================

 Example